bnb-chain/bnb-chain.github.io/docs/wallet_api.md

 ## Basic Usage

-For any non-trivial Binance Smart Chain web application — a.k.a. web3 site — to work, you will have to:
+For any non-trivial BNB Smart Chain web application — a.k.a. web3 site — to work, you will have to:

-1. Detect the Binance Smart Chain provider (`window.BinanceChain`)
+1. Detect the BNB Smart Chain provider (`window.BinanceChain`)
-2. Detect which Binance Smart Chain network the user is connected to
+2. Detect which BNB Smart Chain network the user is connected to
-3. Get the user's Binance Smart Chain account(s)
+3. Get the user's BNB Smart Chain account(s)

 You can learn how to accomplish the `2` and `3` from above list by reviewing the snippet in the [Using the Provider section](#using-the-provider).